pvanborre/openfisca_married_couples/README.md

 docker run -it --name openfisca-container2 -v C:/Users/pvanb/Projects/my_openfisca/gestion_donnees_erfs/openfisca-france-data/docker/data:/mnt -v C:/Users/pvanb/Projects/openfisca_married_couples/mon_input_data_builder:/mnt/mon_input_data_builder public-openfisca-france-data /bin/bash
 ```

 You are now in your container and you should be in the mnt/ folder.
-Run the following script (copy and paste it in your terminal/container): this takes between 5 and 10 minutes
+Run the following script (copy and paste it in your container): this takes between 5 and 10 minutes
 ```sh
 if [[ -z "${DATA_FOLDER}" ]]; then
   export DATA_FOLDER=/mnt